24 Jun 2024

 • Children being forced to marry as a method of protecting them against sexual violence by armed groups or due to extreme economic insecurity.

-What do conflict and modern slavery look like around the world?
+What does conflict and modern slavery look like around the world?

 A “supermoon” shines as a U.S. Army CH-47 Chinook helicopter gunner scans the desert while transporting troops on May 26, 2021 over north-eastern Syria.
 Photo Credit: John Moore/Getty Images.